Muthulakshmi-R/Placement-Cell/README.md

 # Placement-Cell
 Placement Management System
-A Placement Management System In PHP is aimed at developing an online application for the Training and Placement.
-The Placement Management System Using PHP is an online application that can be accessed throughout the organization and outside as well with proper login provided.
+A Placement Management System is aimed at developing an online application for the Training and Placement.
+The Placement Management System is an online application that can be accessed throughout the organization and outside as well with proper login provided.

 Components
 Front end: HTML,CSS,Javascript